TrevorSquillario/dell-ansible-demo/README.md

 echo "abc123" > .vault_password
 ```

 4. Create an encrypted vault file (vault.yml) to store passwords.
-You will be prompted to enter a passphrase.
+This will use the passphrase from the `.vault_password` file.
 ```
 ansible-vault create vault.yml
 ```